smu-fintech-project/pokejsonball/README.md

    - Build Command: `npm run build`
    - Output Directory: `dist`
 3. Add environment variable `VITE_API_BASE` and set it to the Railway URL from the backend deploy.
 4. Trigger the deploy.
-Once live, update the backend `FRONTEND_URL` (and `FRONTEND_URLS` if you want to allow preview domains) and redeploy the backend so CORS and Socket.IO allow the new origin.
+Once live, update the backend `FRONTEND_URL`/`FRONTEND_URLS` to include the production and preview domains served by Vercel (and any custom domains such as `https://pokejsonball.com`), then redeploy the backend so CORS and Socket.IO allow the new origins.

 ### Post-Deploy Checklist
 - Run the seeding scripts against Railway (`npm run seed:users`, `npm run seed:history`) either locally with the production env vars exported or via Railway one-off jobs.